tariqahmed1912/internship-kloudle/docs/static_analysis.md

 About SAST

 -   Static application security testing (SAST) is a testing methodology that analyzes source code to find security vulnerabilities.
 -   SAST scans an application before the code is compiled.
-Its also known as white box testing.
+Since the test is performed on the source code, ie. the internal structures or workings of an application, and not its functionality, its also called white box testing.

 Prerequisites